-Beginning on January 1, 2020 we will be launching our new Customer Portal as part of our Advanced Metering Infrastructure project.
+The Customer Portal is part of our Advanced Metering Infrastructure project.
 The Customer Portal will enable the customer to more effectively view and monitor their usage, and will give the customer the ability to set-up customized notifications alerts.
-To enroll in the Customer Portal please visit https://my-galtn.sensus-analytics.com/login.html#/signin.
-If you have any questions please contact our Customer Service Department at 615-451-5922.
+To enroll in the Customer Portal please visit https://my-galtn.sensuscontact our Customer Service Department at 615-451-5922.